denizgencay/asil-core/components/speedreader/rust/lib/README.md

-# Asil SpeedReader
+# brave SpeedReader

 At a high level, SpeedReader:

 * Distills text-focused document content from a suitable HTML
 * Works on HTML documents before rendering them
 * Generates HTML output with no external styling or scripting
-* Content styled with Asil-designed themes
+* Content styled with brave-designed themes

 ## Structure